-Gemologically, lepidolite is a potassium lithium aluminum silicate hydroxide fluoride.
+By composition, lepidolite is potassium lithium aluminum silicate hydroxide fluoride.
 It has a specific gravity of approximately 2.8 and a refractive index of 1.525 - 1.548.
-Lepidolite has a hardness rating of 2.5 on the Mohs scale and it has perfect cleavage in one direction.
+Lepidolite has a hardness rating of 2.5 on the Mohs scale and perfect cleavage in one direction.
 Lepidolite ranges in color from lilac-gray to rose; it is the presence of lithium that lends it the distinctive color.
 It has a vitreous to pearly luster.
-Typically lepidolite is found in massive form with uniformly indistinguishable crystals forming large masses
+Typically lepidolite is found in massive form with uniformly indistinguishable crystals forming large masses.

 Lepidolite is a major source of the element lithium, the world's lightest metal.
 Lithium has many important industrial applications: it is used in rechargeable batteries, alloys for aircraft parts, and in appliances like toasters and microwave ovens.
 Lithium compounds are used in mobile phones, air purifiers, high-temperature lubricants, and mood-stabilizing drugs.

-Noteworthy deposits have been found in Brazil; Ural Mountains, Russia; San Diego County, California; Mexico; Tanco Pegmatite at Bernic Lake in Manitoba, Canada; Madagascar and Zimbabwe.
+Noteworthy deposits have been found in Brazil, Russia (the Ural Mountains), California (San Diego County), Mexico, Canada (Tanco Pegmatite at Bernic Lake in Manitoba), Madagascar and Zimbabwe.

 - First Published: March-30-2009

 - © 2005-2014 GemSelect.com all rights reserved.